kinncj/HueckeyLight/README.md

  - Make it even more configurable...
    - Add a `silent` flag, so we don't play the music (easy one, feel free to send a PR)
    - Decouple so it can work for those who have Hue or not (eg: play sound only).
-     - Add middlewares, so when score the app can even send emails if that's your desire.
+     - Add middlewares... eg: When score, the app can sends an email (or whatever you desire, like: fetch an API to poke your cat).

 #### LICENSE